hoanglongplanner/blog/src/20231014-reapervstpresetcsv/hoanglongplanner-ReaperVSTPresetCSV.md

 # Acknowledgement & Disclaimer & Limitation

-This code was written by DarkStar or other users, on Reaper forum post.
+This code was written by users, on Reaper forum post.
 I make changes to better suited for purposes stated above, the script test okay on Reaper 6.72 / Windows 11.

 This script has a limitation, since this is just a wrapper script that use Reaper API calls to get these values available publicly
 - This cannot turn into preset to be use in instrument.